-- Refer cases of suspected abuse or allegations to the relevant investigating agencies. - Support staff who make referrals to children's social care and other referral pathways. - Refer cases where a person is dismissed or left due to risk/harm to a child and the DBS as required. - Ensure arrangements are in place year-round for all staff and volunteers to seek advice, support and inform of safeguarding concerns, or incidents and disclosures that inform children are at risk of harm, or abuse, harm or bullying or sexual harm or harassment has occurred.
+- Refer cases of suspected abuse or allegations to the relevant investigating agencies. - Support staff who make referrals to children's social care and other referral pathways. - Refer cases where a person is dismissed or left due to risk/harm to a child and the DBS as required. - Ensure arrangements are in place year-round for all staff and volunteers to seek advice, support and inform of safeguarding concerns, or incidents and disclosures that inform children are at risk of harm, or abuse, harm or bullying or sexual harm or harassment has occurred. - Ensure appropriate systems are in place to mange and address online safety, access to mobile phone networks, especially for those children who are potentially at greater risk of harm, abuse, and exploitation and refer concerns where required linked to the PREVENT duty.

-Our Senior DSL and DSL team meet on a regular basis so each is fully informed and able to respond to the needs of children subject to safeguarding concerns.
-All records and concerns forms are counter signed before recording so each DSL can have input and challenge on the next steps.
+- The Senior DSL and DSL team to meet on a regular basis so each is fully informed and able to respond to the needs of children subject to safeguarding concerns. - Should children be subject of safeguarding concerns the Senior DSL remains responsible for oversight of any child on placements or alternative education arrangements.